infoloop-opensource/abstractions/README.md

 # abstractions

-A collection of general abstractions and some generic utils.
+A collection of general abstractions.